hashicorp/terraform-website/content/source/docs/enterprise/system-overview/security-model.html.md

 ### You are Responsible for Updating Your Terraform Enterprise Deployment

-Security fixes are released along with application features and bug fixes via TFE’s standard monthly release cycle.
-TFE infrastructure admins are responsible for applying updates.
+We release security fixes, application features, and bug fixes for Terraform Enterprise each month.
+Infrastructure admins are responsible for applying updates.

 ### You are Responsible for Availability, Backups, and Disaster Recovery